-The estrogen in the patch may lower the amount and quality of your breast milk in the first 3 weeks of breastfeeding.
-If you’re nursing, wait at least 3 weeks after giving birth to start using the patch.
+You can use the patch while breastfeeding.
+But the estrogen in the patch may lower the amount and quality of your breast milk during the first 3 weeks of breastfeeding.
+So if you’re nursing, wait at least 3 weeks after giving birth to start using the patch.

 Your breast milk will contain traces of the patch's hormones, but it’s unlikely that these hormones will have any effect on your baby.
 Talk with your nurse or doctor if you have concerns about breastfeeding and birth control.